 Accelerated Computing Instance Families

-Accelerated computing instance families use hardware accelerators, or co-processors, to perform some functions, such as floating point number calculation and graphics processing, more efficiently than is possible in software running on CPUs.
+Accelerated computing instance families use hardware accelerators, or co-processors, to perform some functions, such as floating point number calculations, graphics processing, or data pattern matching, more efficiently than is possible in software running on CPUs.
 The following accelerated computing instance families are available for you to launch in Amazon EC2.

 P2 instances use NVIDIA Tesla K80 GPUs and are designed for general purpose GPU computing using the CUDA or OpenCL programming models.
 P2 instances provide high bandwidth networking, powerful single and double precision floating-point capabilities, and 12 GiB of memory per GPU, which makes them ideal for deep learning, graph databases, high performance databases, computational fluid dynamics, computational finance, seismic analysis, molecular modeling, genomics, rendering, and other server-side GPU compute workloads.

 P2 instances support enhanced networking with the Elastic Network Adapter.
 For more information, see Enabling Enhanced Networking with the Elastic Network Adapter (ENA) on Windows Instances in a VPC.